kevbo/python3_cookiecutter/README.md

     project_name [The name of the project]: My Fancy Module project_slug [my_fancy_module]:
-    module_name [Module name, minus the .py]: fancy Starting development environment...
+    module_name [Module name, minus the .py]: fancy python_version [3.6.2]:
+    start_development_environment_after_creation [Yes]:
+    Project created in ./my_fancy_module!
+    Starting development environment...
     python3 -m venv /Users/kboers/src/my_fancy_module/env
         <Dependencies from requirements.txt are installed>
     /Users/kboers/src/my_fancy_module/env/bin/tmuxp load .
     [Loading] /Users/kboers/src/my_fancy_module/.tmuxp.yaml

+If you chose the default option to start the development environment, you will need `vim` and `tmux` installed.
 When the development environment launches, you will be in a `tmux` session with two windows.
 Window 1 will have two panes containing a command line and a [BPython](https://bpython-interpreter.org/) session.
 Window 2 will have a vim session.

 ![tmux window 1](tmux1.png "tmux window 1")